ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Its all the same to us, as long as the message is spreading.

-# Exercises / Advanced / Targeting Hotspots /
+# Spread the Word
+- extended family (especially family you don't get along with)
+- neighbors you don't get along with
+- colleagues you don't get along with

+- veterans
+- police officers
+- fire fighters
+- office jobs
+- airports

+- regular bus stops
+- greyhound bus stops

+- cybersec
+- leaky faucet
+- be selfish, focus on you first, reap the rewards of our practices, such as peace and quiet,

+The problem with this chapter is that the title is spread the word, but the only thing I suggest is contact office workers.

+# Exercises - Keeping a Clear Head
-Its good enough if you just want to meditate on the Drave or the cemetary, but if you want to go pro then start by visiting the Drave or the cemetary, go back home and meditate on the Drave or the cemetary, and when you think you're done or just tuckered out, go back to the Drave or the cemetary again.
+Its good enough if you just want to meditate on the Drave or the cemetary, but if you want to go pro then start by visiting the Drave or the cemetary, go to your target location and meditate on the Drave or the cemetary, and when you think you're done or just tuckered out, go back to the Drave or the cemetary again.
 Making in-person visits help with the fatigue that meditating for extended periods can cause.

+# Exercises - Nourish Yourselves
+Visit or meditate on the locations below for mental strength and fortitude:

+    1. Produce section at the grocery store
+    2. Spice section at the grocery store
+    3. The tea section at the grocery store
+    4. Vitamin Shoppe or GNC
+    5. Biggest crystal store you know
+    6. The pharmacy at CVS, Walgreens or Walmart
+    7. The Periodic Table of Elements - insert table

+# Exercises - The Drave
+Visit or meditate on the Drava river

+# Exercises - The Cemetary
+Meditate on a cemetary tree

+# Exercises - Top 5 People
+Think about the top 5 people in your life that drive you crazy.
+People who are always wanting something from you, always nagging you, always degrading you.
+These people have a high probablility of being possessed by ghosts.
+Go to them and imagine the cemetary around them.
+Center the tree over them, in some cases you will see a big smile emerge on their faces.
+It takes seconds to eradicate ghosts, and the joy that your humans experiece will be very gratifying.

+If you are unable or unwilling to go directly, you can also envision yourself in each of these places for a moderate energy boost.
+Try imagining yourself in the produce section at a grocery store, walk through the aisles slowly, take in all of the oranges, grapefruit and apples, the cabbage, lettuce, leeks, carrots, black berries and blue berries, just envision yourself absorbing these things.

+Go over to the spice section, stand in front of it and just take it all in.
+If it feels good to you, keep going!
+Just imagine yourself slowly walking down the aisles of each place above.

+# Round 1: The Drave & the Dark Cloud
+- visit / meditate on the Drave
+# Round 2: Ghosts
+- visit / meditate on the cemetary

+# Round 3: The Dark Cloud's Core
+You can meditate on the cemetary to eliminate it; envision a tree in the cemetary covering your human, expand as much as you can and it is very important that you _reach into_ your human's head and grab the tail of the tentacle while you meditate.

+# End Exercises

+# Advanced:  Ingress points
+- your human's job
+- your human's friends
+- your human's school
+- your human's neighbors
+- your human's extended family

+# Targeting Hotspots
+- airports
+- regular bus stops
+- greyhound bus stops
+- office jobs
+- extended family (especially family you don't get along with)
+- cybersec
+- leaky faucet
+- be selfish, focus on you first, reap the rewards of our practices, such as peace and quiet,

 - bus stops / greyhound
 - people who don't get along
 - people who are always pressuring you
-- second location
-    * need deities protecting the primary location from the dark cloud primarily
 - airports
 - homeless people
 - hot spots / opportunities
-    - Discovering hot spots of spritual forces can be a quick way to help thousands of people
+    -
     - holidays / family gatherings
     - schools
     - protests
     - airports
     - hotels
     - Shopping centers

-Troubled vs Everyone else
-- troubled people, even if its just depression, may not "bounce back" or show much change.
-It might not be gratifying but it is effective, and it prevents the problem from spreading